cylc/cylc-admin/docs/proposal-spawn-on-d.md

 B is considered not finished (because it wasn't expected to fail) and we leave it in the pool to be fixed and retriggered, allowing C to run.

-*If B failed and B:fail was handled, removing C **may be** desirable:*
+*If B failed and B:fail was handled, removing C **may be** OK* on grounds that C will never trigger by itself once its parents have all finished.
 ```
 A & B => C
-B:fail => huh
+B:fail => Z
 ```
-If we assume this is not a workflow design error (B:fail was meant to allow the workflow to continue at C but it didn't) then we could remove C on grounds that it can never automatically run once its parents have all *finished*.
-However, this seems like a very niche case (A is not expected to fail, and B is expected to fail sometimes, but C should only run if they both succeed??) that I suggest does not warrant complicated in-memory tracking of instantaneous parents-finished status (which requires additional spawning on task completion as explained in earlier versions of this document).
-Also, stuck waiting tasks are not a problem unless they accumulate in large numbers (niche - ain't gonna happen?) or cause the worklfow to stall later.
-Options:
+However, what's going on here?
+Is it a workflow design error?
+(Was B:fail meant to fix the workflow, but didn't?
+Even if there are valid workflows that look like this they are sufficiently niche that it doesn't warrant complicated in-memory tracking of parents-finished status (which requires additional spawning on task completion -- see earlier versions of this document) to allow automatic removal of waiting tasks as soon as their parents have all finished.
-- leave this as a final niche case for suicide triggers
-- check the run database to see if waiting task's parents have all finished,
-  - infrequent periodic check via main-loop plugin
-  - once if the workflow stalls with waiting tasks present
+Further, stuck waiting tasks do not actually a problem unless they accumulate in large numbers (ain't gonna happen?) or cause the worklfow to stall sometime later.
+Better to leave this as one remaining niche case for suicide triggers, and consider infrequent waiting task checks (via main-loop plugin, or if the workflow stalls) that get parents-finished status from the DB.

 Finally, [reflow](#reflow) can also cause stuck waiting tasks (waiting on off-flow outputs) but these should not be removed.